Students are encouraged to meet with counselors for consultation, crisis intervention, and/or help with...

 Ruth A. Larson, Director of Counseling Services

-Ruth has been a counselor for 22 years and her focus is on Adjusting to College, Depression, Anxiety, Mindfulness, Grief and Loss, PTSD, Sexual and Relationship Violence, and LGBTQ issues.
+Ruth has been a counselor for over 25 years and her focus is on adjusting to college, depression, anxiety, mindfulness, grief and loss, PTSD, sexual and relationship violence, and LGBTQIA+ issues.
 She is certified in Eye Movement Desensitization and Reprocessing (EMDR), an effective tool for PTSD and phobias.
+Ruth is a member of the Association for University and Community College Counseling Directors and the American Counseling Association.